 Sanger's national bestseller, Confront and Conceal: Obama's Secret Wars and Surprising Use of American Power, is a riveting analysis of the Obama administration’s foreign policy, including its covert reliance on cyberwarfare, drones, and special operations forces.
 The book sent shockwaves around the globe.
 Foreign Affairs called it an “astonishingly revealing insider’s account.”

 His previous bestseller, The Inheritance: The World Obama Confronts and the Challenges to American Power, is an in-depth examination of American foreign policy successes and failures.
 TIME called it a "behind-the-scenes account...laced with scoops and secret conversations about a world spinning out of America's control."

-A 30-year veteran of The New York Times, Sanger has been a part of two Pulitzer Prize-winning teams.
+A 30-year veteran of The New York Times, Sanger has been a part of three Pulitzer Prize-winning teams, including in 2017 for International Reporting.
 His coverage of the Iraq and Korea crises took home the Weintal Prize, one of the highest honors for diplomatic reporting.
 He also won the White House Correspondents’ Association Aldo Beckman prize for his presidential coverage.
 His years as a foreign correspondent have given him a unique view into the rise of Asia, nuclear proliferation, global competition, and a volatile Middle East.